-Large organizations usually consist of three organizational levels whose strategies are linked to marketing.
+Feedback: Large organizations usually consist of three organizational levels whose strategies are linked to marketing.
 The board of directors ("A") oversees the three levels of strategy: corporate level ("B"), strategic business unit level ("C"), and functional level ("D") that comprise the individual departments (marketing, finance, etc. or "E") in organizations.
 See Figure 2-1.

-37. In Figure 2-1 above, D represents the (p.
-25-
+38. In Figure 2-1, E represents the operating at the lowest strategic level.